 Victoria University (VU) continues to keep our community safe during the coronavirus (COVID-19) pandemic.
 Our key focus is always the safety, health and wellbeing of our students, staff and their families.

 Campus activity continues to be heavily restricted with limited approved on-campus work and study permitted.
-We will promptly notify students and staff of any changes as decisions are made.
+Unless you have been notified otherwise, please continue to study and work remotely.
+We will promptly notify students of any changes as decisions are made.

 We know that the COVID-19 pandemic presents significant challenges and concerns for students, staff and their families.
 VU has free and confidential support services available to assist our community.